ricch/richardchin-ca/content/_index.md

     arm for high growth and adoption of machine learning in the legal tech industry.
-    \n\nLately, I've had a keen interest in the <a href=\"https://jamstack.org/\" target=\"_blank\" rel=\"noopener\">JAMStack</a> methodology, while being an advocate of utilizing reusable components for the quick scaling of projects."
+    \n\nLately, I've had a keen interest in the <a href=\"https://jamstack.org/\" target=\"_blank\" rel=\"noopener\">JAMStack</a> methodology, while being an advocate of utilizing reusable components for the quick scaling of projects.
+I'm currently getting myself acquainted and cozy with Gatsby SSG and Sanity CMS (project available soon)."
 skills:
   title: Over ten years working in various B2B companies, ranging from large, publicly-traded
     companies to bootstrapped startups.